 Dr Trisha Oakley Kessler

 Trisha is an alumna of the Woolf Institute, having studied for a Master's Degree in Jewish-Christian Relations.
-For a number of years, Trisha worked at the Institute creating their first public education programmes across Britain, working in particular with the Metropolitan Police Service and the NHS.
+For several years, Trisha worked at the Institute, creating their first public education programmes across Britain, particularly with the Metropolitan Police Service and the NHS.

 'Rethinking Irish Protectionism: Jewish Refugee Factories and the Pursuit of an Irish-Ireland for Industry', in Irish Questions and Jewish Questions: Crossovers in Culture, edited by Aidan Beatty and Dan O'Brien (Syracuse: Syracuse University Press, 2018).

-'In Search of Jewish Footprints in the West of Ireland' in Journal of Jewish History and Culture, Vol.19, no.2, 2018.
+'In Search of Jewish Footprints in the West of Ireland' in Journal of Jewish History and Culture 19, no.2, 2018.

 Back to People